wpsharks/s2member-kb/tutorials/2015/142-resolving-file-download-problems.md

 Unfortunately, CGI-based installations of PHP don't look at `Content-Encoding:` empty as expected.
 When `mod_deflate` is being used (which is a good idea, nothing wrong with this) it will attempt to GZIP all PHP script output, regardless of `Content-Type`.
 This is a limitation on CGI-based installations of PHP.
 On installations of PHP running as an Apache module, s2Member has no trouble; because it can call upon `apache_setenv('no-gzip')`.
 It's more difficult when dealing with a CGI or FastCGI extension though.

 **Solution for CGI or FastCGI?** Yes, the snippet above resolves the problem.
 Please make sure yo have the snippet (shown above) in the `.htaccess` file in the root directory of your WordPress installation.
-This resolves the problem nicely.
+This resolves the problem on all PHP installations—even those running via CGI or FastCGI.

 ## Does `wp-content/plugins/s2member-files/.htaccess` Exist?